afsanhk/KanPlan/README.md

 Create a database with the command `CREATE DATABASE kanplan_development;`.

 Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
-The `none-postgres` library uses these environment variables by default.
+The `node-postgres` library uses these environment variables by default.

 ```
 PGHOST=localhost